philip-brohan/Yangtze_floods/docs/stripes/TMP2m/index.rst

    :align: center
    :figwidth: 95%

-   Monthly 2m-temperature anomalies (w.r.t.
+   Daily 2m-temperature anomalies (w.r.t.
 1926-35) from the 20CRv3 ensemble.
 The vertical axis is latitude, and each pixel is a longitudinal mean from a randomly selected ensemble member.

 Sampling in this way means that regions where the variance across the ensemble is large appear speckled.
 This provides an indication of uncertainty.